ninjaneers-team/uropa/docs/guides/installation.md

 ```

 You will have to mount the state files into the container as volumes so that
-urOpa can read the files during diff/sync procedures.
+uropa can read the files during diff/sync procedures.

-If you're integrating urOpa into your CI system, you can either install urOpa
+If you're integrating uropa into your CI system, you can either install uropa
 into the system itself, use the Docker based environment or pull the binaries
 hosted on Github in each job.